quantiota/SKA-Learning-Duality/README.md

 A pocket watch over ancient books, symbolizing the temporal flow of real-time SKA learning versus the static residue of batch analysis

+A foundational epistemology of real-time systems, grounded in entropy-based computation.

 # SKA Learning Duality
 **Emergent Information Structure in Real-Time vs Batch SKA Learning**